-Intern for Europe: Inga Racinska (from November 2000)
+Intern for Europe: Sergey Dereliev(from November 2001)

-- 27. The European Region of the Ramsar Convention comprises 42 Contracting Parties that have together declared 668 Ramsar Sites (as of 13 September 2000), out of which 31 figure on the Montreux Record and many more are threatened by possible or ongoing ecological change.
-Two additional countries are in the process of accession to the Convention (Bosnia & Herzegovina and Cyprus), which will make European membership in the Convention nearly complete (excluding the three micro-states Andorra, Holy See and San Marino). - 28.
-European countries experience often great wetland management problems due to high population densities in their catchment basins, intensive land-use pressures, and political and linguistic complexities.
-Given the high number of countries and Ramsar sites, and the increasing pressures on European wetlands, this region is arguably also the most complex and demanding region to be served by the Ramsar Bureau. - 29.
+- 28. The European Region of the Ramsar Convention comprises 44 Contracting Parties that have together declared 682 Ramsar Sites (as of 21 September 2001), out of which 29 figure on the Montreux Record and many more are threatened by possible or ongoing ecological change.
+Andorra is in the process of accession to the Convention and Bosnia & Herzegovina has recently formalized its succession, which will make European membership in the Convention nearly complete (excluding the micro-states Holy See and San Marino). - 29.
+European countries often experience great wetland management problems due to high population densities in their catchment basins, intensive land-use pressures, and political and linguistic complexities.
+Given the high number of countries and Ramsar sites, and the

+- increasing pressures on European wetlands, this region is arguably also the most complex and demanding region to be served by the Ramsar Bureau. - 30.
 It is therefore of high importance and value that Contracting Parties with more advanced national wetlands policies and management structure make increased efforts to share their experience with countries in economic transition and in urgent need for external support.
 In this way, national wetland conservation policies can be brought up to "European standard" levels.